lucidrains/recurrent-interface-network-pytorch/README.md

     patch_size = 8,             # patch size
     depth = 6,                  # depth
     num_latents = 128,          # number of latents. they used 256 in the paper
-    latent_self_attn_depth = 4, # number of latent self attention blocks per recurrent step, K in the paper ).cuda()
+    dim_latent = 512,           # can be greater than the image dimension (dim) for greater capacity latent_self_attn_depth = 4, # number of latent self attention blocks per recurrent step, K in the paper ).cuda()